Sami Brady: Storylines

 Soon after, Rafe is attacked, and ends up in a coma.
-Initially, the police suspect E.J., as does Sami, but she eventually realizes his innocence.
+Initially, the police suspect EJ, as does Sami, but she eventually realizes his innocence.
 The real attacker, Jensen, is revealed to be targeting Nick.
 He kidnaps Nick and Gabi, and ends up shooting Will when he tries to rescue Nick.
 Sami comes to the hospital and finds out Gabi's baby was born; she meets her granddaughter, Arianna Grace, for the first time.
 Sami visits Rafe while in the hospital, and while there, sees a man come in with a knife about to kill Rafe.
 Sami shoots him to protect Rafe.
-E.J. tries to calm her down, while Roman and the police search for the missing knife.
-Sami and E.J. realize the man she shot was a police officer who was working for Stefano; the officer dies after surgery, and the knife is never recovered.
+EJ tries to calm her down, while Roman and the police search for the missing knife.
+Sami and EJ realize the man she shot was a police officer who was working for Stefano; the officer dies after surgery, and the knife is never recovered.
 Sami is arrested for murder by Roman.
-Once exonerated, Sami and E.J. marry, only for E.J. to be arrested for tax fraud; Sami confronts both E.J. and Abigail Deveraux (Kate Mansi) for the affair the pair had behind her back, and uses her power to take DiMera Enterprises away from the DiMera family with Kate.
-Sami begins to forgive and re-trust EJ and they re-unite, but E.J. is shot in the Salem park, and Sami finds him just before he dies.
+Once exonerated, Sami and E.J. marry, only for EJ to be arrested for tax fraud; Sami confronts both E.J. and Abigail Deveraux (Kate Mansi) for the affair the pair had behind her back, and uses her power to take DiMera Enterprises away from the DiMera family with Kate.
+Sami begins to forgive and re-trust EJ and they re-unite, but EJ is shot in the Salem park, and Sami finds him just before he dies.
 It is October 2014, and Sami, overcome with grief, accepts a movie deal with Hollywood executives to build a story about her life, with Will penning the screenplay, and she and the children relocate to Los Angeles.
 When Will is fired from the movie, he goes back to Salem where, in October 2015, he is apparently murdered by Abigail's new fiancé, Ben Weston.
 Sami comes back to Salem to mourn Will.
 Whilst in Salem she discovers that Ben's father Clyde was the one who had gotten EJ shot, and she also finds a letter from EJ which leads her to believe EJ might be alive.
 The letter contains instructions which lead Sami to a safe deposit box containing the passwords to Stefano's bank account, but she is kidnapped by Stefano's son Andre DiMera who wants the passwords from her.
 Sami escapes and she steals Stefano's fortune.
 She takes the kids around Europe as she pursues clues that EJ may still be alive.
 In October 2017 she learns that Ben Weston has escaped from custody, and is claiming that Will is alive, and Sami once again returns to Salem to find out the truth.